hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/wallet-sdk-configuration/index.rst

             :dedent:

-How do validate my configurations?
+How do I validate my configurations?
 ----------------------------------

-Knowing if you are using the correct url and port can be daunting, here is a few curl gcurl commands you can use to validate against an expected output
+Knowing if you are using the correct url and port can be daunting, here is a few curl and gcurl commands you can use to validate against an expected output